-2.6 Trigger
+2.5 Trigger

 Triggered acquisition allows the user to simultaneously sample data from many scanners at the same time.
-The trigger can be activated by bringing the trigger pin low or by sending a trigger command.
+Hardware trigger mode is only available on NP and AP models.
+It uses the same input as the purge activation on the MP model.
+The trigger can be activated by bringing the trigger pin low (AP and NP) or by sending a trigger command.
 In standard trigger mode the data for all 64 channels is immediately output after acquisition.
-In the polled trigger mode the data is taken and stored until polled by the user (see section 4.6).
+In the polled trigger mode the data is taken and stored until polled by the user.
 This can be useful to avoid data collision on an RS-485 network.